DS4200-Fall21-Sec02/hw-05-d3-event-handling-corrected-new-team/README.md

 # D3 Event Handling

 This repository is your starting point for hw-05.
 Assignment details and instructions are below.

-Link to your GitHub pages website: `[insert your *clickable* hyperlink here]`
+Link to your GitHub pages website: `https://github.com/DS4200-Fall21-Sec02/hw-05-d3-event-handling-corrected-new-team`

 # Aim of the assignment